What are the Pike Place Market hours?

 Disability / Stroller Access

 Most buildings and shops are accessible to strollers and wheelchairs.
 The Market does not have stroller or wheelchair rentals.
-Elevator access to the Market is available from the waterfront, Western Ave and parking garage.
+Elevator access to the Market is available from Alaskan Way and the waterfront, from the two Pike Place Market parking garages and on Western Avenue near the Pike Market Hillclimb.
+View/download Market map

 Is there a lost and found?